4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/basic_concepts/state.rst

 =====

 Sometimes it is useful to remember the current 'state' of your Python application.
-Using the :class:`PersistentJSON` class and an appropriate :ref:`handler<text_content_handlers>`, key state parameters can be stored persistently at a remote location, and be available next time the application runs.
+Using the :class:`~fourinsight.engineroom.utils.PersistentJSON` class and an appropriate :ref:`handler<text_content_handlers>`, key state parameters can be stored persistently at a remote location, and be available next time the application runs.

-:class:`PersistentJSON` behaves similar to dictionaries, and can keep track of state parameters in key/value pairs.
+:class:`~fourinsight.engineroom.utils.PersistentJSON` behaves similar to dictionaries, and can keep track of state parameters in key/value pairs.

 .. code-block:: python